-PFAS, or per- and polyfluoroalkyl substances, are persistent human-made compounds that have been in production since the 1940s and have been widely used in industrial applications, firefighting foam, and consumer products.
-They are highly resistant to heat, oil, and water, making them valued for products such as food packaging, stain- and water-repellant fabrics, and nonstick cookware.
+Per- and polyfluoroalkyl substances (PFAS) are human-made compounds that have been in production since the 1940s and have been widely used in industrial applications, firefighting foam, and consumer products.
+Many PFAS are highly resistant to heat, oil, and water, making them valued for products such as food packaging, stain- and water-repellant fabrics, and nonstick cookware.
 Certain fire-fighting foams designed to suppress fuel fires contain PFAS; and, because they help reduce friction, PFAS are also used in a variety of other industries including aerospace, automotive, building and construction, and electronics.

-As a class, PFAS includes thousands of different chemicals.
+As a class, PFAS include thousands of different chemicals.
 Research suggests that exposure to high levels of certain PFAS may lead to adverse heath affects.
 Currently there are over 600 PFAS compounds that the U.S. Environmental Protection Agency (EPA) has approved for sale or import into the United States.
 The most commonly detected and studied PFAS chemicals are PFOA and PFOS.
 Though industry in the United States has voluntarily phased out PFOA and PFOS, they are still persistent in the environment.

-Due to their widespread use and their mobility and tendency to persist for long periods of time, PFAS can often be detected at low ambient levels in the environment.
+Due to their widespread use, mobility, and tendency to persist for long periods of time, PFAS can often be detected at low ambient levels in the environment.
 In places where PFAS have actually contaminated water supplies, such contamination is typically localized and associated with a specific facility, for example, at airports and military bases where firefighting training occurs or an industrial facility where PFAS were produced or used to manufacture other products.

 Unfortunately, some communities around the country have experienced levels of PFOA or PFOS in their water that exceed the EPA health advisory level of 0.07 parts per billion (ppb).
 Springfield does not have any known sources of PFAS contamination.
 Nevertheless, given PFAS’ emergence as a contaminant of concern for groundwater, SUB has opted to voluntarily sample its well water to ensure a safe water supply.

 In May of 2019, in response to new revelations about PFAS contamination in other parts of the country, SUB developed a voluntary sampling plan for all of its groundwater sources.
-SUB collected multiple rounds of samples over a five-month period.
-Samples were analyzed for 14 different PFAS chemicals (the maximum possible with current laboratory methods).
-Of the 24 wells that were included in the testing, two wells, SP and Sports Way, had detections of PFAS.
-The initial sample at Sports Way found a very low concentration (0.0022 ppb) of one chemical (perfluorooctanesulfonic acid).
-SUB then collected two confirmation samples at Sports Way, and both were non-detect.
+Samples were analyzed for 18 different PFAS chemicals, the maximum possible with laboratory methods at that time.
+Of the 24 SUB wells tested, two wells (SP and Sports Way) yielded detectable, but extremely low, concentrations of four PFAS compounds.

 SUB continues to voluntarily sample for PFAS.
 The most recent PFAS data are available in our water quality report.
 SUB normally presents its water quality data by referencing a maximum contaminant level (MCL), which is a regulatory threshold limit set by the EPA.
-However, none of the chemicals detected at SP well has an MCL.
-The EPA has issued a non-regulatory health advisory of 0.070 ppb for PFOA and PFOS combined.
-The levels found in SP well are well below the EPA health advisory; however, SUB takes any level of contaminant in its water supply very seriously.
-Fortunately, SP is a seasonal peaking well, which means it typically operates only in the summer.
-SP was not running when SUB received confirmation of the PFAS detections, and SUB has restricted operation of the well to backup only.
+There is no MCL for the PFAS chemicals detected at the SP or Sports Way wells.
+However, the EPA has issued a non-regulatory health advisory of 0.070 ppb for PFOA and PFOS combined.
+The levels SUB has detected are well below the EPA health advisory.
+SUB takes water quality very seriously and is managing operation of its sources to mitigate against the presence of PFAS.

-As noted above, SUB has restricted operation of SP well until all mitigation options can be evaluated.
-SUB is actively working with the Oregon Department of Environmental Quality to investigate potential sources of PFAS in Springfield’s Wellhead Protection Areas.
+SUB is managing its operations accordingly until all mitigation options can be evaluated.
+SUB is actively working with the Oregon Department of Environmental Quality (DEQ) to investigate potential sources of PFAS in Springfield’s Wellhead Protection Areas.
 SUB will also continue to conduct voluntary sampling.
 We will use the findings of our investigation with DEQ along with future monitoring results to determine the best path forward.
-Fortunately, SUB has a robust drinking water protection program and a redundant water system, meaning that we are typically able to rely on our other water sources to serve our customers while we take the necessary time to safeguard SP water.
+These steps, along with our robust drinking water protection program and diverse water system, will ensure that we continue to provide safe, high-quality water to our customers.

-As a public water system, SUB looks to the US EPA for both regulation and guidance.
+As a public water system, SUB looks to the EPA for both regulation and guidance.
 In February 2020, EPA released its PFAS Action Plan, which includes, among other elements, a proposal to regulate PFOA and PFOS.
-Though it will take time before we have an MCL for PFOA/PFOS, this move by EPA marks an important step toward providing clear guidance to public water systems.
+This move by EPA marks an important step toward providing clear guidance to public water systems.

 The various online resources linked above provide a wealth of information about PFAS.
 The American Water Works Association has several fact sheets that specifically address PFAS and drinking water.
-For more in-depth information on a variety of PFAS-related topics, we recommend a newly-released guidance document by the Interstate Technology Regulatory Council (ITRC).
+For more in-depth information on a variety of PFAS-related topics, we recommend a guidance document by the Interstate Technology Regulatory Council (ITRC).
 To learn about how the State of Oregon is responding to PFAS concerns, visit the Oregon Health Authority PFAS FAQ page.